jonnyhoeven/workshop/README.md

 This workshop is designed to provide basic understanding of Kubernetes and `ArgoCD`.

-During the workshop, we'll be deploying a simple application to your Kubernetes cluster using `kubectl`.
+During the workshop, we'll be deploying simple applications to your Kubernetes cluster using `kubectl`.
 Later we'll deploy the same application using `ArgoCD` and your new `git` repository.
 Meanwhile, we'll be checking out multiple tools to control and manage Kubernetes clusters.